 Linkfire’s new email capture feature is one of the easiest ways to grow your email list, and makes it a no-brainer for your fans to subscribe.
 Why?
 Because if they’ve already clicked through to your Linkfire landing page, you know they’re curious about your music—and you can capitalize on that moment of attention right when they’re most likely to take action.

-As you set up your release link or pre-release link simply choose “Email sign-up” under your list of services to add the email capture feature to your landing page.
+As you set up your release link, pre-release link, or bio link, simply choose “Email sign-up” under your list of services to add the email capture feature to your landing page.
 This will allow your fans to directly share their email address with you in just one click, without having to redirect them anywhere else.